stevenao/activitystrea.ms/README.md

 Returns the value of the `http://www.w3.org/ns/activitystreams#instrument` property.
 Will be either `undefined` or an Iterable  of `as.model.Base` instances.

-#### Property: `as.models.Activity.prototype.priority`

-Returns the value of the `http://www.w3.org/ns/activitystreams#priority` property.
-With be either `undefined` or a Numeric float value between 0.0 and 1.0.

 ### Class: `as.models.Activity.Builder > as.models.Object.Builder`

 The base class for all `as.models.Activity` builder instances.
 Inherits from `as.models.Object.Builder`